scverse/anndata/paper/paper.md

 An `AnnData` object captures a unit of the data analysis workflow that groups original and derived data together.
 Providing a persistent and standard on-disk format for this unit relieves the pain of working with many competing formats for each individual element and thereby aids reproducibility.
 This is particularly needed as even pandas `DataFrame` has no canonical persistent data storage format. `AnnData` has chosen the self-describing hierarchical data formats HDF5 [@collette14] and zarr [@zarr] for this purpose (\autoref{fig:ecosystem}), which are compatible with non-Python programming environments.
-The broad compatibility and high stability of the format led to wide adoption, and initiatives like the Human Cell Atlas [@HCA], HuBMAP [@HuBMAP] and a NeurIPS 2021 competition [@Luecken21] distribute their single-cell omics datasets through `.h5ad`.
+The broad compatibility and high stability of the format led to wide adoption, and initiatives like the Human Cell Atlas [@HCA], HuBMAP [@HuBMAP] and a NeurIPS 2021 competition [@Luecken21] distribute their single-cell omics datasets through the HDF5 AnnData format `.h5ad`.

 ![**AnnData provides broad interoperability with tools and platforms.**
 `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.